Fernando Haddad: Minimum wage and income tax reforms

+Continuous 3% Inflation Target

+Haddad was a defender of the idea of setting the inflation target at 3% year on year, defying the will of other members of the government, including President Lula himself, to raise the target to 4%.
+In addition, he defended the idea that the target should be pursued continuously throughout the accumulated 12 months, instead of the calendar year.
+After some debate, Lula signed a decree establishing a continuous inflation target starting in 2025, with quarterly accountability by the central bank.
+The decree empowers the National Monetary Council (CMN), the country's top economic policy body, to determine the target.
+In a subsequent meeting on Wednesday, the CMN confirmed the 3% official goal, with a tolerance range of plus or minus 1.5 percentage points.

+Haddad, who is a member of the CMN along with the planning minister and the central bank governor, told reporters that the new system effectively frees the government from setting the official goal annually and, along with the government's fiscal rules, "establishes a new macroeconomic horizon for Brazil."
+Until now, the CMN had set annual inflation targets to meet each calendar year.
+But Lula's economic team advocates that pursuing inflation targets within a continuous timeframe allows a longer-term approach that provides more room to accommodate price shocks without requiring monetary tightening.

+According to the decree, starting in January 2025, the target will be considered missed if annual inflation deviates for six consecutive months from the range of the respective tolerance interval.
+In such cases, the central bank will issue an open letter to the finance minister explaining the reasons, necessary measures to bring inflation back to target, and the expected timeline for their effectiveness.
+The decree also mandates the central bank to begin publishing a quarterly monetary policy report, "which will include the performance of the new inflation target framework, the results of past monetary policy decisions, and the prospective assessment of inflation."

 2018 presidential election

 Haddad was announced as Lula da Silva's running mate in the 2018 presidential election in August 2018.
 However, the Superior Electoral Court ruled on 31 August that the former president is ineligible for candidacy due to his being disqualified under the Clean Slate law, which bans people convicted on appeal from running for public office.
 Lula had been arrested in April after his conviction for corruption was upheld by the Federal Court of the Fourth Region.
 On 11 September 2018, Haddad was named by the Workers' Party as Lula's replacement, with Communist Party legislator Manuela d'Ávila taking Haddad's place as the vice presidential candidate.

 Haddad came in second place in the first round of the election with 29% of the vote, behind Jair Bolsonaro, who had 46%.
 The two faced again in the run-off on 28 October 2018, in which Haddad placed second with 44.87% of the vote against Bolsonaro, who won the election.